griffithlab/rnaseq_tutorial_wiki/UNIX-Tutorial.md

 ### ~ syntax
 `~` is a shortcut for you home directory and can be use in any path to reduce typing.
 For example `cd ~/Documents` will take you into you Documents folder from anywhere in the system.
 ### mkdir
+`mkdir` stands for make directory.
+Entering this command will create a new directory.
+Let's make a playground folder in our home directory.
+To do this enter `cd` to take you home, then enter `mkdir playground` to create a playground folder.
+Change into your playground folder by `cd playground`.
 ### touch
 ### rm
 ### cp